+In the north of Italy, between November and December 2016, we experimented a very long high pressure system.
+In the big plain - called Pianura Padana - high pressure in the winter time means fog.
+For more than a month the visibility wasn't over than 100 meters.
+This phenomenon is quite new for the new generations but it was absolutely common in the previous centuries up to the end of the seventies / beginning of the eighties before global warming.
 This climate, with its melancholy and poetic mood reminds me my childhood in that era.
-Forty years ago, in the same landscapes and villages where I grew up, has been footage Novecento (1900 was the international title), the Bernardo Bertolucci masterpiece.
-I saw the movie in a theatre with my uncle when I was 7 and I remember I was totally shoked by the cruelty of images.
-I took these pictures in some of the Novecento places, it is my personal tribute to a world that disappeared: the rural culture, the foggy landscape, the political fights of the twentieth century and the great season of Italian cinema.
+Forty years ago, in the same landscapes and towns where I grew up, was filmed Novecento (1900 was the international title), the Bernardo Bertolucci masterpiece.
+I saw the movie in a theatre with my uncle when I was 7 and I remember I was totally shocked by the cruelty of the images.
+I took these pictures in some of the places where Novecento was made and this is my personal tribute to a disappeared world: the rural culture, the foggy landscapes, the political fights of the twentieth century and the great season of Italian cinema.